meet-one/sidechain/README.md

 ## Snapshot

-get synced to the network within a minute.
+Get synced to the network within a minute.

 ## Monitor